fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 Whether you use `read_csv_arrow()` or `read_parquet()`, the dataset is loaded in memory using the same representation: an Arrow table.
 The performance of queries would therefore be the same regardless of the format used to store the data.
-In this case, the decision of storing the data as a CSV or a Parquet file will be based on the amount of disk space it takes, and how fast reading from CSV or Parquet compared to the overhead associated with the conversion from one format to the other.
+In this case, the decision to storing the data as a CSV or a Parquet file will be based on the amount of storage, how fast reading from CSV or Parquet compares to the overhead associated with the conversion from one format to the other.

 Let's now use the Dataset API.